 The “klingler Governance- & Vergütungsreport” analyses and comments the different compensation practices of board and executive committees of all listed companies in the Swiss Performance Index (SPI) on the basis of the latest annual reports and provides a deep insight into the organisation and work structures of the board members and management.

-The recently published fourth edition of our highly acclaimed publication presents the compensation practices at the level of the board of directors and of the executive board of the companies listed in the SPI as well as the latest findings in a comprehensible, clearly structured and relevant form.
+The fourth edition of our highly acclaimed publication presents the compensation practices at the level of the board of directors and of the executive board of the companies listed in the SPI as well as the latest findings in a comprehensible, clearly structured and relevant form.
 This year’s edition focuses on trends in disclosure practices, and in particular on the reporting of realized pay at the CEO level.

-Furthermore, this new “klingler Governance & Compensation Report” takes a fresh look at the long-term incentive design.
+Furthermore, this “klingler Governance & Compensation Report” takes a fresh look at the long-term incentive design.
 Particularly in economically turbulent times, board members may feel compelled to rethink the way in which performance is measured and rewarded and, in this context, to renew their impact by introducing adapted mecanisms for long-term incentives.

 With almost 200 SPI companies examined, the “klingler Governance & Compensation Report” covers an extraordinarily broad spectrum of companies, which makes it highly informative.